hackgvl/hackgreenville-com/README.md

 # Tech Stack Notes

 ## APIs
-The organization data is queried from HackGreenville Labs's [Organizations API](https://github.com/hackgvl/OpenData/blob/master/ORGANIZATIONS_API.md).
+The organization data is queried from HackGreenville Labs' [Organizations API](https://github.com/hackgvl/OpenData/blob/master/ORGANIZATIONS_API.md).

-Then, for all of these organization, the events can be are queried from the [Events API](https://github.com/hackgvl/events-api).
+The events data is queried through the [Events API](https://github.com/hackgvl/hackgreenville.com/EVENTS_API.md), which is now part of this repository.

 ## Laravel
 This project uses the [Laravel PHP framework](https://laravel.com).
 The [CONTRIBUTING.md](CONTRIBUTING.md) goes into more technical details.